|

 who their biggest fans were?
 You guessed it - The Band.

-Normally this floor stays pretty empty, but not this week.
+Normally this floor stays pretty empty, but thanks to our group, this week

 The Band was very pleased to see their music appreciated so much.